Kangaroob/odin-calculator/README.md

     -Adjust rounding for negative numbers

+    -Make display change background color only when rounding has occurred

     -Adjust calc-body Height

     _______

     -Make text in Disply auto-resize to keep from overflowing +Allow longer str length (to input longer numbers)

+    -Maybe replace instances of parseFloat() with Number()?

     ---